telerik/maui-docs/controls/maskedentry/globalization.md

 ---
 title: Globalization
 page_title: .NET MAUI MaskedEntry Documentation - Globalization
-description: "Learn how to adapt the Telerik UI for .NET MAUI MaskedEntry to device cultures by utilizing its globalization support options."
+description: Learn how to adapt the Telerik UI for .NET MAUI MaskedEntry to device cultures by utilizing its globalization support options.
 position: 8
 slug: maskedentry-globalization
 ---

 # .NET MAUI MaskedEntry Globalization

-Globalization refers to developing an application in such a way that it works with respect to the target device culture.
-This includes number formatting which can vary between cultures, especially for some specific symbols, such as decimal separators, currency and other.
+Globalization refers to developing an application in such a way that it works about the target device culture.
+This includes number formatting which can vary between cultures, in addition for some specific symbols, such as decimal separators, currency and other.

 The Telerik UI for .NET MAUI NumericMaskedEntry control supports globalization.

-**Globalization Example with NumericMaskedEntry**
+### Globalization Example with NumericMaskedEntry

 Define the `NumericMaskedEntry` in XAML: